andrewanggoh/instagram-account-engagement-analysis/README.md

 ### Sustaining Engagement Momentum

-- **Plan for Post-Peak Content**: Design and post follow-up content series after major engagement spikes (e.g., behind-the-scenes, user-generated content, or recap videos) to sustain audience momentum and reduce steep declines.
+- **Plan for Post-Peak Content**: Design and post follow-up content series after major engagement spikes (e.g., behind-the-scenes or recap videos) to sustain audience momentum and reduce steep declines.
 - **Optimize Audience Retargeting**: Retarget viewers and engagers from peak periods with tailored content to extend their activity cycle.

 ## Clarifying and Key Questions for Further Analysis